Team

 As a physicist and biologist, I’m interested in understanding how constraints and perturbations shape neural network dynamics (Calaim, Dehmelt, Gonçalves et al. 2022 eLife).
 To provide a reality-check on previous spiking network simulations, I was drawn towards the reflexive oculomotor behaviours of zebrafish larvae, and the concurrent imaging of neural activity.
 At Arrenberg lab, my current focus is on data analysis, visualisation and methods development.
 Using a spherical, nearly full-field visual stimulation arena, we were able to demonstrate the anisotropic dependence of OKR on stimulus location and its relation to the anisotropic retinal photoreceptor density (Dehmelt, Meier, Hinz et al. 2021 eLife).
 We are always happy to share our methods and setups with the zebrafish community, and have published mostly open-source eyetracking solutions (Dehmelt et al. 2018 Nature Protocols).
 I’ve also had the opportunity to contribute to refinement studies in lab animal science, including zebrafish anaesthesia (Leyden et al. 2022 Front Vet Sci).
 Both within and outside the lab, I’m passionate about science outreach and communications.

-Christian Brysch
+Dr. Christian Brysch

 Postdoc